simulation-optimization/mrg32k3a-numba/README.md

 pip install mrg32k3a-numba
 ```

-This package depends on `numpy` and `numba`, which will be automatically installed if they are not already present.
+This package depends on `numpy` 、 `numba` and `mrg32k3a`, which will be automatically installed if they are not already present.

 ## Quick Start